 Monitoring and Evaluation activities as a veritable tool for ensuring quality control needed to be adopted at every level of the organizational structure and linked with the school inspection and EMIS

+Major structural and write up issues.
+This paper needs to be revised before it is submitted for publication consideration.

 Acknowledgement